 How long have you …?

-Good for practising the question form as well as for/since answers.
+This is a great present perfect speaking activity for practising the question form as well as for/since answers.
 Students ask each other do you …? questions and attempt to elicit a positive answer and then they follow up with a how long have you …? question.

 Do you have a dog?